bkaewell/doge-data-challenge/README.md

 🏛️ A data-driven look into U.S. federal regulations using the eCFR API — exploring word counts, trends over time, and custom metrics like regulatory density to inform smarter de-regulation strategies

-📜 Built to support data transparency and government-wide efficiency efforts through analysis of the Code of Federal Regulations (CFR)
+📜 Built to support data transparency and government-wide efficiency efforts by analyzing the Code of Federal Regulations (CFR), unleashing prosperity through de-regulation

 ✒️ Hamilton had his pen —— I have my keyboard...
 Using data to untangle the regulatory state, one agency at a time